AlessandroMinoccheri/website/content/post/symfony-4.md

 Once the message is dispatched to the bus it will be handled by a "message handler".
 A message handler is a PHP callable (i.e. a function or an instance of a class) that will do the required processing for your message.
-In order to send and receive messages, you will have to configure an adapter.
-An adapter will be responsible for communicating with your message broker or 3rd parties.
+In order to send and receive messages, you will have to configure the adapter.
+The adapter will be responsible for communicating with your message broker or 3rd parties.
 Then the receiver Receiver deserializes and forwards the message to the handler(s).
 This can be a message queue puller or an API endpoint.

 For further information contact me or follow  me on: